How Do I Apply For Pennsylvania Workers’ Compensation If I Was Injured At Work?

 If I Live In Another State, But I Am Injured In Pennsylvania, Can I Get Workers’ Compensation In Pennsylvania?

 Yes.
-If you are injured while working in Pennsylvania then you are eligible for Pennsylvania workers’ compensation, even if you reside in another state.
-Similarly, if you live in Pennsylvania, but are injured in another state, you still may be eligible for Pennsylvania workers’ compensation benefits, if you were hired by a company in Pennsylvania.
+If you are injured while working in Pennsylvania, then you are eligible for Pennsylvania workers' compensation, even if you reside in another state.
+Similarly, if you live in Pennsylvania, but are injured in another state, you may still be eligible for Pennsylvania workers' compensation benefits, if you were hired by a company in Pennsylvania.